 In advance of the site visit the EEC received the application for evaluation.
-The documentation included details of the program's general profile, structure and content, teaching personnel, course descriptions, welfare mechanisms, and other relevant information.
+The documentation included details of the program's general profile, structure and content, teaching personnel, welfare mechanisms, and other relevant information.

 The site visit included trips to both the old and new campuses where we heard presentations from the Rector and Vice-Rector, the Dean of the Graduate School, the Head of English, and one other member of staff teaching on this program.
-We also had the opportunity to meet independently with a range of current students on the PhD program, some of whom were MA graduates of the Department and to discuss with them their experiences with and impressions of the program.
+We also had the opportunity to meet independently with a range of current PhD students.